Reading time: ~8 minutes

 FROM payment;

-Result: Returns the total sum of the amount column.
+Result: returns the total sum of the amount column.

-AVG() — Calculates the average value
+AVG() - calculates an average

 SELECT AVG(amount) AS average_amount